youkai-pl/lanchat/Docs/API.md

 ﻿# Lanchat 2.1 API

-Lanchat use JSON formatting and UTF-8 encoding to transfer data.
+Lanchat uses JSON formatting and UTF-8 encoding to transfer data.

+## Connecting

+Each node should start a TCP server and handle multiple TCP clients.

+After connecting to the TCP server or detecting an incoming connection on the server side:
+1. Send handshake
+2. Wait for incoming *Handshake* and send AES key info.
+3. After received *KeyInfo* node is ready.
+3. Send *NodesList*.

+## Disconnecting

+Before disconnection caused by block or disconnect command node should send *Goodbye* message.
+This prevents automatic reconnection.

+## Encryption

+Messages are encrypted with **256-bit AES** key.
+During exchange AES key info is converted to **base64** encrypted with **2048-bit RSA**.
+RSA public key comes in handshake.

 ## Data exchange